What Is Medicare and What Does It Cover?

 - Mental health care when you don't need to stay overnight in a hospital

 Part C is also known as Medicare Advantage.
 These are insurance plans you buy from private insurers that are approved by Medicare.
-If you get one, you're still in the Medicare program, but you'll get your Part A and Part B benefits from the Medicare Advantage Plan.
+If you get one, you're still in the Medicare program, but you'll get your Part A and Part B benefits from the Medicare Advantage Plan and use only doctors and hospitals in the Plan’s network.
+You will still need to pay your Part B premium under a Medicare Advantage plan and some plans charge a monthly premium as well.

 Medicare Coverage of Skilled Nursing Care Homes